TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/CtrlContainer.rst

                     'fieldWizard' => [
                         'aName' => [
                             'renderType' => 'aRenderType',
-                            'before' => 'anotherName',
+                            'before' => [ 'anotherName' ],
-                            'after' => 'yetAnotherName',
+                            'after' => [ 'yetAnotherName' ],
                             'disabled' => false,
+                            'options' => [],
                         ],
                     ],
                 ],
             ],
         ],

-    - 'renderType' refers to a registered node name from :php:`NodeFactory`
+    - "renderType" refers to a registered node name from :php:`NodeFactory`

-    - 'before' and 'after' can be set to sort single wizards relative to each other.
+    - "before" and "after" can be set to sort single wizards relative to each other.

-    - 'disabled' can be used to disable a built in default.
+    - "disabled" can be used to disable built in default wizards.

+    - Some wizards may support additional "options".

     - Note, next to "fieldWizard", some containers may also implement "fieldInformation", which can be manipulated the same way.

-    **Example manipulating built-in wizards**
+    **Example disabling a built-in wizards:**

     .. code-block:: php